-- Get an overview of the big-data processing landscape. - We will discuss some trends and challenges and briefly survey alternative approaches. - Learn how to design algorithms for processing big data, and how to implement them in Hadoop MapReduce and in Spark.
-While MapReduce or Spark might be replaced at some point by other systems, the algorithm design patterns taught in this course will remain relevant, because they are concerned with partitioning a problem, assigning data to many machines, and then performing local computation in parallel on these machines. - We will cover a variety of fundamental problems and design patterns, including join computation, graph algorithms, information retrieval and data mining techniques, and analyze how they can be implemented in a scalable manner. - We will cover MapReduce (Java) and Spark (Scala). - We will discuss HBase, a scalable NoSQL database option for storing and managing big data as key-value records. - Get hands-on practice writing actual code and running it on many processors. - We will work with the Hadoop MapReduce and Spark. - We will use the Amazon Cloud to run the code.
+- Get an overview of the big-data-processing landscape. - We will discuss some trends and challenges and briefly survey alternative approaches. - Learn how to design distributed algorithms for processing big data, and how to implement them in Hadoop MapReduce and in Spark.
+While MapReduce or Spark might be replaced at some point by other systems, the algorithm design patterns taught in this course will remain relevant, because they are concerned with partitioning of a problem, assigning data to many machines, and then performing local computation in parallel on these machines. - We will cover a variety of fundamental problems and design patterns, including join computation, graph algorithms, information retrieval and data mining techniques, and analyze how they can be implemented in a scalable manner. - We will cover MapReduce (Java) and Spark (Scala). - We will discuss HBase to introduce the concept of a scalable distributed keyvalue store. - $\circ~$ Get hands-on practice writing actual code and running it on many processors. - We will work with the Hadoop MapReduce and Spark. - We will use the Amazon Cloud to run the code.
 You need to have your own Amazon Web Services (AWS) account to do this, for which you might need to register with your personal credit card.
-Amazon offers up to \$100 free credit, so be sure to explore this option.
-However, there is no guarantee that Amazon will give out this credit. - $\circ$ Understand the system architecture and functionality below MapReduce and Spark. - We will discuss features and limitations of MapReduce and Spark.
+Amazon typically offers \$100 in free credit, so be sure to explore this option.
+However, there is no guarantee that Amazon will give out this credit. - Understand the system architecture and functionality below MapReduce and Spark. - We will discuss features and limitations of MapReduce and Spark.

 Notice that we cannot cover all possible parallel computation approaches.
 You are encouraged to explore other courses in CCIS and ECE on related topics.
 Also note that new approaches for big data processing keep appearing, many trying to address some weakness of existing ones.
 We will not be able to cover them at this point, but a solid understanding of parallel data processing principles will help you evaluate their tradeoffs-something the marketing people probably will not tell you about...
 Participation and Engagement: Your presence in peer-to-peer activities serves as an indicator of your level of engagement and effort throughout the course.
-Frequent and varied (e.g., synchronous/asynchronous/face-to-face) opportunities to receive feedback, help, and/or clarification on course material from the instructor are provided throughout the term.
+Frequent and varied (e.g., synchronous/asynchronous/face-to-face) opportunities to receive feedback, help, and clarification on course material from the instructor are provided throughout the term.
 The following activities count towards class participation:

-- 1. Asking or answering questions in class, during our classroom time (hybrid version only). - 2.
+- 1. Asking or answering questions in class (hybrid version only). - 2.
 Submitting solutions for in-class exercises when requested by the instructor. - 3.
 Answering questions or posting relevant information in the discussion boards.
 Participation points are awarded based on quality and quantity of contributions.

-Communication/Submission of Work: Guidelines for completing and submitting each assignment are posted along with the assignment in Blackboard.
+Communication/Submission of Work: Make sure you receive course-related announcements the day they are made.
+Guidelines for completing and submitting each assignment are posted along with the assignment in Blackboard.
 Late and early homework submission policies will be announced with the individual assignments.

-Course Activities and Assignments: This course includes the following required activities and assignments:
+Course Activities and Assignments:

-• Weekly reading/viewing Weekly readings provide the background knowledge, terminology, and practical examples you need in order to understand and correctly apply fundamental course concepts.
-You are responsible for completing the assigned readings and for viewing the presentations and demonstrations included in the lessons.
-All materials should be completed in the order in which they are presented, and by the due dates specified, within the weekly module.
+• Weekly reading/viewing Weekly readings provide the background knowledge, terminology, and examples you need to understand and apply fundamental course concepts.
+You must complete/view all assigned readings, presentations, and demonstrations included in the lessons.
+All materials should be completed by the due dates specified.